microsoft/TypeScript-Website/packages/documentation/copy/en/declaration files/Library Structures.md

 var app = exp();
 ```

-In ES6 module loaders, the top-level object (here imported as `exp`) can only have properties;
+In ES6-compl module loaders, the top-level object (here imported as `exp`) can only have properties;
-the top-level module object is _never_ callable.
+the top-level module object can _never_ be callable.

 The most common solution here is to define a `default` export for a callable/constructable object;
-some module loader shims will automatically detect this situation and replace the top-level object with the `default` export.
+module loaders commonly detect this situation automatically and replace the top-level object with the `default` export.
+Typescript can handle this for you, if you have [`"esModuleInterop": true`](/tsconfig/#esModuleInterop) in tsconfig.json.